isomerpages/moe-yuanchingsec/_admissions/Direct School Admission (DSA)/YCSS DSA: Engineering Innovation and Solutions.md

 </p>
 <p></p>
 <p>Successful applicants would be enrolled directly into our R.E.A.P Club
-that builds on the school’s <strong>Applied Learning Programme &lt;hyperlink to ALP page&gt;</strong> in Science, Technology, Engineering and Mathematics .
+that builds on the school’s <a href="https://www.yuanchingsec.moe.edu.sg/engaged-learners/applied-learning-programme-marine-robotics/" rel="noopener nofollow" target="_blank">Applied Learning Programme</a> in
+Science, Technology, Engineering and Mathematics .
 As members of the R.E.A.P Club, students are provided with&nbsp; enriched learning experiences, mentorship, and hands-on opportunities to nurture their passion for engineering and